dupark3/ChemistBattleship/README.md

 ## GAME FEATURES:
-1. Player gains SHORT FORM PRIVILEGE with 3 or more streak of correct electron configuration shots.
-He/She can then write noble gas configuration in the following shots.
-However, any misfire will reset the streak and player will lose this privilege until the streak is built back up.
+1. Player gains SHORT FORM BONUS with 3 or more streak of correct electron configuration shots.
+He/She can then write noble gas configuration to make a shot.
+However, any misfire will reset the streak and player will lose this bonus until the streak is built back up.
 2. Player gains one X-BOMB for every five consecutive identifications of elements that the opponent is trying to shoot.
 To use the X-BOMB, player enters "X" instead of a configuration, which activates the bomb.
-Then the player must enter the center element of the X, and it will explode in an X shape to hit five elements at once.
+Then the player must enter the center element of the X, and it will explode in an X shape to hit up to five elements at once.